Reasons for having a conversation about care

 - Choose the right place: pick somewhere quiet and private where you’re unlikely to be interrupted.
 If it’s likely to be an emotional or difficult conversation, try to have it at home, where your loved one feels comfortable, rather than in a public place.

 - Be informed: it can help to do some research into the facts beforehand.
-Check out any relevant areas of our website – for example on sheltered housing, care homes or benefits and pensions – so that you can explain options and answer questions if asked.
-You might want to take along leaflets, printouts or a laptop so that you can look at information together.
+Check out any relevant areas of our website – for example on sheltered housing, care homes or benefits and pensions – so you can explain options and answer questions if asked.
+You might want to take along leaflets, printouts or a laptop so you can look at information together.

 - Finances: be aware that at some point you may need to have a discussion about their finances and any possible savings they have, as this may have an impact on their care choices.